ftprestapi/ftp-api-example/README.md

 * DOWNLOAD:

-This API allow to download files from the FTP server.
+This API allow to download files from the FTP / SFTP server.
 This is a GET API.
 This operation can be performed in two ways, depending on the number of files you needed.

-First, the user can get all the files from the FTP server.
+First, the user can get all the files from the FTP / SFTP server.

 Second, the user can specify the files which are needed, so the API will return only the specified files.
 This API is further enhanced based on single or multiple files.